h-mascot/theherald/replit.md

 ## Overview

 The Herald is a modern full-stack web application featuring a cosmic-themed landing page for a future-facing holding company.
-The application showcases a clean, elegant design with email signup functionality for interested prospects.
-Built with React, TypeScript, and Express, it uses a PostgreSQL database with Drizzle ORM for data persistence.
+The application showcases a clean, elegant design focused on presenting the company's vision and mission without any signup forms.
+Built with React, TypeScript, and Express, it emphasizes bold messaging about catalyzing abundance and unconstrained human achievement.

 ## System Architecture